-II.
 BART Transit System Profile

-BART is a special governmental agency created by the State of California consisting of Alameda County, Contra Costa County, and the County of San Francisco.
-BART is governed by nine publicly elected Directors, collectively known as the Board of Directors, each of whom represent specific geographic areas within the BART District.
+BART is a special district created by the State of California consisting of Alameda County, Contra Costa County, and the City and County of San Francisco.
+BART is governed by a nine-member board of publicly-elected Directors, each of whom represent specific geographic areas within the BART District.
 Each board member serves a term of four years.
 San Mateo County, which hosts six BART stations, is not part of the BART district.
-During this year, Board members supported and represented specified BART stations within the county.
-In addition, in 2018, BART plans to extend the system into Santa Clara County, opening the Milpitas and Berryessa (San Jose, Santa Clara County) extension stations.
+In addition, in 2019, BART plans to extend the system into Santa Clara County, with the opening of the BART to Silicon Valley extension.

-BART connects San Francisco with cities in the East Bay and suburbs in northern San Mateo County operating on five lines, 104 miles of track with 46 stations in four counties.
-In 2017, BART opened the Warm Springs extension in southern Alameda County, and broke ground on new stations in Santa Clara County.
-A number of bus transit services connect to BART, which, while managed by separate agencies, is integral to the successful functioning of the system.
-The primary providers include the San Francisco Municipal Transportation Agency (Muni), Alameda Contra Costa Transit (AC Transit), San Mateo County Transit (Sam Trans), County Connection, and the Golden Gate Bridge, Highway and Transportation District (Golden Gate Transit).
-"BART's daily riders save nearly 140,000 gallons of gas, and directly reduce CO2e emissions by 2.7 million pounds per weekday."
-1
+BART connects San Francisco with cities in the East Bay and suburbs in northern San Mateo County operating on five lines, 121 miles of track with 48 stations in four counties.
+With an average weekday daily ridership of about 412,000 passengers, BART is the fifth-busiest heavy rail rapid transit system in the nation.
+In 2017, BART opened the Warm Springs extension in southern Alameda County, and the Silicon Valley Transportation Authority is nearing completion of new stations in Santa Clara County.
+Several transit agencies also connect to BART including the San Francisco Municipal Transportation Agency (Muni), Alameda Contra Costa Transit (AC Transit), San Mateo County Transit (Sam Trans), County Connection, and the Golden Gate Bridge, Highway and Transportation District (Golden Gate Transit).